ElectricShakuhachi/tiralabra-shakugenerator/README.md

 ```

 Coverage report will be generate in html format to the folder "htmlcov" located under project root.

-NOTE: Accurate coverage is provided only by the invoke commands coverage and coverage-report, not in console when running invoke test,
-which appears to show lower coverage than actual.

 Run lint by: